linainsaf/datascienceforall/docs/en/nosql/monitoring_admin.md

 - Click on "Stack Management".
 - Under "Kibana", click on "Index Patterns".
 - Click on "Create index pattern".
-- In the "Index pattern name" field, enter `metric-*` and click "Next step".
+- In the "Index pattern name" field, enter `metric*` and click "Next step".
 - For "Time field", choose `@timestamp` and click "Create index pattern".

 Now you can go in the `Metrics` section of the menu and see the following graph :